aacfla/aacfla.github.io/pages/large-group.md

 ## Spring 2018

-When: Wednesdays at 7:30 pm
+When: Wednesdays at 7:00 pm

-Where: Young CS24
+Where: MS 4000A

-Additionally, join us for dinner @ 6:00 pm in De Neve dining hall!
+Additionally, join us for dinner @ 5:30 pm in De Neve dining hall!

 All our past sermons are [online](/sermons).